Simphiwe-Khumo-Yende/Booking-System/README.md

 # Coding Clinic Booking System

 Welcome to the Coding Clinic Booking System!
-This command-line toolset automates the booking process for Coding Clinic sessions at WeThinkCode_.
+This command-line toolset automates the booking process for Coding Clinic sessions.
 With this system, students can easily book, view, and manage their clinic sessions, while volunteers can indicate their availability to assist others.

 ## Contributors
 - Simphiwe Yende